 The free QUIN Ride App is available for iOS and Android.

 Quin Helmets feature a custom bluetooth communication system, which has been designed to be as open of a system as possible ensuring that users can pair it with any compatible device (including 3rd party devices and intercom systems) or app in addition to the designated QUIN Ride App.

+Using the Voice Command feature, you may easily place a call to another rider and communicate through two Quin helmets or a Quin helmet and another device.
 Quin Helmets do not feature their own intercom protocol (YET!), but are compatible with many 3rd party systems.
 All future intercom capabilities will be made available through device firmware upgrades and/or App updates.

 By designing the integrated technology and helmets simultaneously, Quin has been able to achieve a first-of-its-kind experience.
 Interior and exterior noise is reduced by pre-integrating the technology, ensuring that wires, speakers, microphones, as well as the control panel do not create unwanted gaps or additional bulk.
 This also ensures that the safety, fit and comfort of the helmet is uncompromised by user-error or add-ons.
 The result is an industry-leading experience for audio quality.
 Additionally, this seamless integration plays an important part in the quality of the IntelliQuin Crash Detection and other features.

 The Quin Arc Chip meets or exceeds IP67 - Submerged at 1 meter for up to 30 minutes.
 Normal helmet usage with exposure to some moisture (sweat) is expected.
 The technology is designed to be protected by the helmet from exposure to water/rain.